Amazon Vendor vs. Seller – Which Is Better?

 Amazon vendor vs seller central.
 A comparison of the two web interfaces.

-While this has nothing to do with Amazon vendor or seller central in a technical sense, it’s still worth mentioning.
+While this has little to do with Amazon vendor or seller central in a technical sense, it’s still worth mentioning.
 Many vendors have recently switched from the vendor model to the seller option.
 There are two main reasons for this.

 The first is Amazon’s pricing policy.
 Especially when it comes to upholding the minimum advertised price agreed upon with the vendor, Amazon’s algorithms often undercut these prices.
 This of course leads to a general detriment for the manufacturer, since everyone ends up buying their product on Amazon (and nowhere else) because of the competitive pricing.